Varriount/epak/README.md

 [tests](https://github.com/gradha/epak/tree/master/nimrod/tests) subdirectory
 highlights how these modules can be used.

-Note that using the nimrod interface will implicitly to link your program against the C epak library, so you need to install that on your system or compilation of your nimrod program will fail.
+Note that using the nimrod interface will implicitly link your program statically against the C epak library, so you need to install that on your system or compilation of your nimrod program will fail.
 Additional parameters for compilation are contained inside [nimrod configuration files](https://github.com/gradha/epak/blob/master/nimrod/tests/nimrod.cfg), so you can type ``nimrod c -r testnimepakoo.nim`` and everything should work as long as you have previously installed the C library on your system.